mcharouk/aws/Certification/advanced_architecture.md

   * On Premise domain names
   * Custom domain names inside a VPC (for example on a self hosted DNS, or domain name of a Managed Active Directory Service)
 * For that, create the outbound resolver, and create a forwarding rule.
-* There is also a notion of Conditional Forwarder, which is specific to AD.
-It's meant to establish a trust relationship with another AD.
+* There is also a notion of Conditional Forwarder.
+It consists of forwarding DNS queries to other DNS servers, based on the domain name in the query.
+Typically, DNS on premise will forward the query on a Route 53 inbound resolver.

 ## Application Recovery Controller